Staten Island: Consolidation with New York City

 Fresh Kills and its tributaries are part of the largest tidal wetland ecosystem in the region.
 Its creeks and wetlands have been designated a Significant Coastal Fish and Wildlife Habitat by the New York State Department of Environmental Conservation.
-Opened along Fresh Kills as a "temporary landfill" in 1947, the Fresh Kills Landfill was a repository of trash for the city of New York.
-The landfill, once the world's largest man-made structure, was closed in 2001, but it was briefly reopened for the debris from Ground Zero following the September 11 attacks in 2001.
-It is being converted into a park almost three times the size of Central Park and the largest park to be developed in New York City in over 100 years.
+Opened along Fresh Kills as a "temporary landfill" in 1947, the Fresh Kills Landfill served as a repository for the city of New York's trash.
+The landfill, once the world's largest manufactured structure, was closed in 2001, but it was briefly reopened for the debris from Ground Zero following the September 11 attacks in 2001.
+It is being converted into a park, almost three times the size of Central Park, and the largest park to be developed in New York City in over 100 years.
 Plans for the park include a bird-nesting island, public roads, boardwalks, soccer and baseball fields, bridle paths, and a 5,000-seat stadium.
 Today, freshwater and tidal wetlands, fields, birch thickets, and a coastal oak maritime forest, as well as areas dominated by non-native plant species, are all within the boundaries of Fresh Kills.